Suggs Creek, Tennessee

 Suggs Creek is an unincorporated community in Wilson County, Tennessee, United States.
 It is located around the intersection of Stewarts Ferry Pike and Corinth Road.
-The community has a general store (Suggs Creek General Store) and two churches (Suggs Creek Presby & Corinth Road Church of Christ).
-Suggs Creek is also home to Lucky Lantern Farm, which has been featured on RFD TV.
-The Community also has a local cemetery that predates the Civil War.
-The community has roughly 100 rural residences and many farms.
-It is bordered by Rural Hill, Tennessee to the west, Gladeville to the east and rural Mt.
+The community has a general store and two churches.
+The Lantern Lane Farm has been featured on RFD-TV.
+The community is bordered by Rural Hill to the west, Gladeville to the east and rural Mt.
 Juliet to the north.

-Suggs Creek is found in the southern portion of Wilson County, TN.